 Amat, or antimatter, is matter that is composed of the counterparts of ordinary matter.

 Antimatter on its own is stable, but an anti-particle and a particle will annihilate when they meet, with almost total conversion of matter to energy, making this an extremely effective (if dangerous) power source.
-Beginning in the later Interplanetary period, and for much of the Interstellar period, interstellar spacecraft (and even many interplanetary ones) used proton-antiproton reactions as their primary energy source.
+In the later Interplanetary Era and for much of the Interstellar Era interstellar spacecraft (and even many interplanetary ones) used proton-antiproton reactions as their primary energy source.
 The disadvantage of an amat-drive (amat powered ship) is that it produces a vast plume of highly charged particles (called a "torch").
 For this reason amat-powered vessels are only allowed to engage their drive when at a safe distance from any habitats.

 Electron - Text by M. Alan Kazlev An elementary particle with a unit electrical charge and a mass 1/1837 of the proton.
 Electrons surround the atom's positively charged nucleus and determine the atom's chemical properties.

 Positron - Text by Stephen Inniss The antimatter, antiparticle counterpart of the electron, with the same mass and spin but an equal and opposite charge.

 Proton - Text by M. Alan Kazlev One of the two basic elementary particles found the atomic nucleus, the other being the neutron.
 It has a positive charge equal and opposite that of the electron, and a mass similar to the neutron.
 Protons have a mass of 1.007276 daltons, or 1.6726 = 10-27 kg.